krisztianb/typedoc-umlclass/README.md

     Use this option to specify if the class diagram should be inserted `above` or `below` the default hierarchy section on the TypeDoc page.
     Default is `above`.
--   `--umlClassDiagramLegendType <none|only-included|complete>`<br>
+-   `--umlClassDiagramLegendType <none|only-included|full>`<br>
     Use this option to add a legend below each class diagram explaining the icons (eg: visibility of properties and methods) used in it.
-If `complete` every legend contains every possible icon in a class diagram.
+If `full` every legend contains every possible icon in a class diagram.
 If `only-included` every legend contains only the icons that are included in the class diagram.
+The content of the legends is affected by the options `umlClassDiagramMemberVisibilityStyle` and `umlClassDiagramHideCircledChar`.
     Default is `none`.

 ### Class diagram formating